The Poisson Regression in R

 The Poisson regression model should be used when the dependent (response) variable is in the form of counts or values of the response variables following a Poisson distribution.
 In R, glm() function can be used to perform Poisson regression analysis.

-Note that lm() function is used to perform simple and multiple linear regression models when the dependent variable is continuous.
+Note that the lm() function performs simple and multiple linear regression models when the dependent variable is continuous.

 Poisson Regression Models in R Language